mfohara/make_me_pretty/README.md

 # make_me_pretty
 HTML based workshop for beginners.
-"Code me like on of your french webpages."
 Week one, day one.
 Its time to code!!!!!

+`"Code me like one of your french webpages."`

 ## Objectives
 In this lesson we will be going over the basics of HTML and CSS.
 By the end of this lesson you should have a somewhat solid understanding of what both languages are used for and why they are so important.